aviel207/Final_Project/README.md

 # Description of Archive:

+* The "Documents" folder - the documents folder contains the algorithm report submitted as one of the algorithm proposals for the NIST SHA-3 hashing standard competition, the project reports, the project report submitted to the competition on behalf of Xilinx-AMD and the information pages of the basys3 development kit.

+* The "MD6_CF_hardware" folder – the design files folder of the algorithm implemented in hardware containing the source files, the mem files, the compilation file, the XDC file, and the test bench files.

-* "MD6_CF_prototype" folder contains the prototype design files of our project, intended for reference purposes only and not for use in the final implementation.
+* The "MD6_CF_prototype" folder – a folder containing the initial design of the compression function.

-* The "MD6_CF" folder includes all the relevant code files for our design, which are ready to be implemented.

-* Within the "Documents" folder, you will find two reports.
-The first report, "MD6_report_Ron_Rivest," provides a detailed description of the MD6 hash function and was submitted as an entry in the NIST SHA-3 hash function competition.
-The second report is the submission for the Xilinx open hardware contest.
-It also includes the Basys3 data sheets and another pdf file which provides clarification on synthesis warnings that arose during the implementation process.

-* The "Software" folder contains the MD6 software wrapper and the test vectors software.
-Both of these folders include implementations in both GUI and Python code.

-* Lastly, the "VISIO" folder contains two block diagrams that are included in our report.
+* The "MD6_CF_PAR_MODE" folder – a folder containing a hardware implementation of the MD6 algorithm in parallel operation mode with two compression functions.

+* The "MD6_Operating_Modes" folder – a folder containing the planning of the algorithm's operating modes.

+* The "MD6_CF_software" folder – a folder containing the software implementation of the MD6 algorithm with one compression function.

+* The "Executable_files" folder – a folder containing the executable files for the hardware implementation, hardware design verification activation on the development kit and hardware design verification on the ModelSim simulation.

 # Implementation of the algorithm on the board: